vbargsten/drivers-orogen-iodrivers_base/README.md

  * __configureHook__: create the device driver, open the device and call the setDriver() method.
 The device's "name" (i.e. device file, IP for network-based access, ...) is provided in the io_port property.
 Note that it is legal for this property to be empty (see the next section for explanations).
+To ensure exception-safety of the configureHook, one must use iodrivers_base's ConfigureGuard guard class (example below).

 ~~~ cpp
 setDriver(driver)